- Defining The Issues:

 -Canonical writings such as Job and Hebrews have unknown authors, yet the Church of Rome has never identified who wrote those books.
 If "not knowing the author" automatically means a denial of the inspiration of a religious text, then would Roman Catholics be willing to reject the inspiration of such books of the Bible, since their authors are unknown?

 -Obviously, we can and must be dependent on outside sources of information in order to gather the correct books of the canon.
 No figure from the early church can directly tell us which books of the Bible are canonical because they are now deceased.
-So we must resort to the extra-biblical writings and traditions of the early church.
+So we must resort to the extra-biblical writings of the early church.
 We must draw some of our conclusions from the early church fathers.
 However, this is not in any way problematical for the Sola Scriptura position because none of the evidence verifying the canon is infallible.
-We can have sufficiency certainty that the canon of Scripture as we know it today is the written Word of God.
+We can have sufficient certainty that the canon of Scripture as we know it today is the written Word of God.

 - Objection: "Who determined the canon of Scripture?":